NIOZ’ policy on research data management focuses on safe-guarding valuable and often unique research data, and on sharing these data.

 NIOZ’ data portal offers access to data archives, maintained by NIOZ exclusively or in corporation with international partners.
 These archives generally focus on a specific programme, theme or domain and can be accessed by following the links on our data portal.

-To help researchers managing and sharing their research data, NIOZ is maintaining and developing an institutional data archive (Data Archive System, DAS) for the long-term storage and processing of data.
+To help researchers managing and sharing their research data, NIOZ is maintaining and developing an institutional data archive, DAS (Data Archive System) for the long-term storage and processing of data.
 Data archived this way can be swiftly retrieved for the purpose of replication and verification on request.
 Secondly, DAS is interfaced with the public NIOZ data portal for searching and downloading research data by third parties to disseminate scientific knowledge and to advance the field of natural sciences.

 If you have a question about the data policy or if you notice a bug in the portal, please let us know.
-Use the contact form on the left (preferred).
+Use the contact form on the right (preferred).